 - Highlight future opportunities for the Health Foundation to be more audience focused

 “What we were able to do on this project was to take the extensive knowledge the Health Foundation team already had about its audiences and layer on additional insights by speaking in-depth directly to representatives from the different audience groups.

-Doing this provided us with key ‘Moments of Truth’ that not only gave the Health Foundation additional information to factor into their future communication plans, but also validated much of their existing and planned engagement activity.”David Somerville, Strategy Director, Fresh Egg
+Doing this provided us with key ‘Moments of Truth’ that not only gave the Health Foundation additional information to factor into their future communication plans, but also validated much of their existing and planned engagement activity.”David Somerville, Strategy director

 The project involved several phases of discovery work, including a mixture of workshops, qualitative and quantitative research, and identifying tactical solutions.

 We broke this down into five workstreams flowing from the initial audience workshop, with quantitative and qualitative aspects running concurrently to ensure each informed the other, each broadening our knowledge of the audience and possible solutions as the project progressed.